Consumer Confidence - US

 The US consumer sentiment has been on a slowly declining trend.
 The UoM consumer confidence peaked above 100 in September.
 Although, in December it posted a steep decline of around 7 points, from 98.75 to 90.7 points.
 That might be a result of the US government shutdown which was the longest in history, leaving around 800,000 federal workers without a paycheck.
 Although, the confidence grew in February to 95.5 points, which was revised down to 93.8 points.
 This month though, UoM consumer confidence jumped higher to 97.8 points from 93.8 points.
 The sentiment deteriorated a bit further in June, but it May it improved slightly coming at 100 points.
-But the weakening trend resumed and last month we saw a big fall to 92.1 points, which was revised lower to 89.8 points in September.
+But the weakening trend resumed and in August we saw a big fall to 92.1 points, which was revised lower to 89.8 points in September.
 The number for September on the other hand was revised higher from 92.0 to 93.2 points.
 But, this month the declining trend is expected to resume again and this indicator to fall at 92.0 points.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>

 <% ssp.ssp_posted_at |date:"HH:mm" %>